jrandj/aws-security-specialty/README.md

 1. Which technique can be used to integrate AWS IAM with an on-premises LDAP directory service for SSO access to the AWS console?
     * You can use SAML to provide your users with federated SSO to the AWS Management Console or federated access to call AWS API operations.

+1. You are building a system to distribute confidential training videos to employees.
+Using CloudFront, what method could be used to serve content stored in S3, but not publicly accessible from S3 directly?
+    * Create an Origin Access Identity (OAI) for CloudFront and grant access to the objects in your S3 bucket to that OAI.
+An OAI is a special CloudFront user who is assigned permission to read the objects in your bucket.

+1. In order to meet data residency compliance requirements for a large bank, you must ensure that all S3 buckets are created in the eu-west-2 region.
+You plan to use SCP to enforce this rule.
+Which SCP will accomplish this?
+    * Note that an explicit deny should be used so that another policy does not allow the creation of S3 buckets in this region.
+The SCP policy should be:
+        ```JSON
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Sid": "DataGovernancePolicy",
+                    "Effect": "Deny",
+                    "Principal": "*",
+                    "Action": [
+                        "s3:CreateBucket"
+                    ],
+                    "Resource": "arn:aws:s3:::*",
+                    "Condition": {
+                        "StringNotLike": {
+                            "s3:LocationConstraint": "eu-west-2"
+                        }
+                    }
+                }
+            ]
+        }
+        ```

+1. You are designing a data lake for the analysis of financial data.
+The system consists of a data ingestion component utilising AWS Kinesis and a storage component utilising AWS S3.
+The data in Kinesis is encrypted by a CMK managed using AWS KMS.
+What is the best way to ensure that the CMK is only used by teh AWS Kinesis service?
+    * The key policy should be updated to include the condition:
+        ```JSON
+        "StringEquals": {
+            "kms:ViaService": "kinesis_AWS_region.amazonaws.com"
+        }
+        ```

+1. You currently have an S3 bucket hosted in an AWS account.
+It holds information that needs to be accessed by a partner account.
+Which is the MOST secure way to allow the partner account to access the S3 bucket in your account?
+    * An IAM role should be created which can be assumed by the partner account, the ARN for the role should be provided to the partner account, and the partner should use an external id when making the request.

 ### Data Protection

 1. In your organisation, a customer-managed key named TestCMK has been created for a new project.
 This key is supposed to be used only by related AWS services in this project including EC2 and RDS in region us-west-2.
 For security concerns, you need to make sure that no other services can encrypt or decrypt using this CMK.
 In the meantime, EC2 and RDS should use the key without issues.
 How should you implement this?